Homework 2: Getting Comfortable with libembroidery

 #include <cs70/turtle.hpp>

-Your header file should declare all of the functions that you are going to write this week:
+Your header file also needs to declare all of the functions that you are going to write this week:

 void rect(Turtle& t, float width, float height);